melshiD/call-me-back/README.md

 ## Hardships & Breakthroughs

-Building this wasn't smooth.
-Here's the real story:
+Building this wasn't an entirely smooth process.
+Here's some of the real story:

 ### The WebSocket Audio Nightmare
 **12 hours** debugging μ-law audio encoding between Twilio and our pipeline was a slog.
-Turned out to be a sample rate mismatch that produced nothing but static.
+Turned out to be a sample rate mismatch.
 Breakthrough: raw PCM inspection with `ffprobe`.

 ### Interrupting the Persona
 We spent many, many sessions across the entire **Duration of the hackathon** trying to figure out a good way to let the user interrupt the persona.
-The complex tech stack that brings us sub-second audio also makes interruptions an engineering challenge; one that we've finally partially solved.
+The complex tech stack that brings us sub-second audio also makes interruptions an engineering challenge; one that we've finally solved\*.
 We have some really exciting engineering solutions to test for further improvement, which we will explore after the project resumes.

 ### The Raindrop ↔ PostgreSQL Bridge
 Workers can't connect to external databases directly (I have since realized that maybe a product called Hyperdrive could have solved my issues; knowledge for next time).
 We built a `database-proxy` service on Vultr that accepts HTTP requests and translates them to SQL.
 It currently handles 100% of our DB traffic.